 Yalda T Uhls, MBA, PhD, teaches and conducts research at UCLA.
 In addition, she works with schools (Common Ground Silicon Valley, etc.), companies (Disney, Henson, etc.) and non-profits (Common Sense) at the intersection of positive youth development, entertainment media and scientific research; she is passionate about translating science into useful knowledge and takeaways.
 Dr. Uhls has been invited to share her knowledge with NIH, the National Academy of Sciences Future Initiative, the White House, Pixar, the NFL, Google, public school districts, Harvard Business School and others.

 Dr. Uhls spent over 15 years as a senior film executive at studios such as MGM and Sony, and then earned a PhD in psychology at UCLA in developmental psychology.
 Her expertise on how media content are created, along with the science of how media affect children, informs her unique perspective.

 As the American-born child of Iranian immigrants, Yalda cares passionately about diversity, inclusion and equity and looks to educate youth and adults about myriad ways that explicit and implicit biases affect development.
-Having benefited from the University of California system – her BA is from UCB, and her MBA and PhD are from UCLA – she believes in the value of public school education and works to pay it forward as an adjunct professor at UCLA and a tutor for homeless children at the non-profit School on Wheels.
+Having benefited from the University of California system – her BA is from UCB, and her MBA and PhD are from UCLA – she believes in the value of public school education and works to pay it forward as an adjunct professor at UCLA and mentor to students, both undergraduate and graduate.